All About Spina Bifida

-The exact cause of Spina Bifida is still unknown; however, medical research has confirmed a link between a mother’s folate levels prior to pregnancy and the occurrence of Spina Bifida and other related neural tube defects.
-Studies show that consuming .4 mg of folic acid prior to and throughout the first trimester of pregnancy could reduce the incidence of Spina Bifida by up to 75%.
+The exact cause is still unknown.
+However, medical research confirmed a link between a mother’s folate levels prior to pregnancy and the occurrence of spina bifida and other related neural tube defects.

 - Social and sexual issues

-- Hold a pencil with a pincer grasp and do up and down strokes.
+- First, hold a pencil with a pincer grasp and do up and down strokes.

 - Thread a shoelace.

-- With eyes closed, feel a hole and place a peg in it.
+- With their eyes closed, have them feel a hole and place a peg in it.

-- With your child watching you, place three objects in a bag.
+- With your child watching you, place 3 random objects in a bag.
 Do something else for a few minutes.
-Then have the child tell you what’s in the bag and in what order the objects were placed in the bag.
+Next, have the child tell you what’s in the bag and in what order the objects were placed in the bag.